QuiltMC/rfcs/rfc/0007-community-team.md

 1. When 75% of the community team and administrative board (combined) have voted, or a week has passed, a decision may be made - if anyone eligible to vote still has serious concerns about the candidate (or an agreement cannot be reached), the candidate **will not be elected**
-1. Once an election has passed, the candidate is contacted directly by a senior member of the community team, and may be invited to attend an interview with the rest of the community team.
+1. Once an election has passed, the candidate is contacted directly by a community manager, and may be invited to attend an interview with the rest of the community team.
 Interviews should only be conducted in order to assess whether the candidate should ultimately be appointed as a member of the community team
 1. After a successful interview, the candidate is not actually appointed until they have been informed on the workings of the community team and the policies and processes that need to be followed, and they've confirmed that they understand the information they've been presented, what they'll be responsible for, and that they're ready to join